sw-3/appkit-react-wagmi/README.md

 This is a [Vite](https://vitejs.dev) project together with React.

+I extended this example to show the correct way to read an ERC20 token balance from the connected wallet, and display it on the page.
+My added code is in the SmartContractActionButtonList component.

 ## Usage

 1. Go to [Reown Cloud](https://cloud.reown.com) and create a new project.